 Low Down Payments

-The down payment is a cash payment you make toward the value of the home, and traditional mortgages require a 20% down payment.
-On a $250,000 home, that is $50,000.
-Most people can’t come up with that type of cash, and to help these borrowers, a number of first time home buyer loans require very low down payments or no down payments at all.
+The down payment is a cash payment you make toward the value of the home, and traditional mortgages require up to a 20% down payment.
+On a $250,000 home, that means you’ll need to pay a $50,000 down payment.
+Most people struggle to come up with that type of cash in time, and to help these borrowers, a number of first-time home buyer loans require very low down payments or no down payments at all.

 Alternative Credit Histories

 If you’ve never taken out a car loan or used a credit card, you probably don’t have a credit history.
-Unfortunately, even if you’ve always paid all your bills on time, not having a credit history can make it hard to buy a home.
+Unfortunately, even if you’ve always paid your bills on time, not having a credit card history can make it difficult to buy a home.
 To lenders, no credit report can be just as bad or worse than a negative credit history.

-First Time Home Buyer Loan Programs in GA,/h2>
+First Time Home Buyer Loan Programs in GA

 - Alternative credit histories accepted